soojsung/cte-learnmode-tool/README.md

 ## How It Works

 1. The tool finds all CTE log files in the specified directory
-2. It extracts information from LEARN MODE log entries only
+2. It extracts information from LEARN MODE log entries by default, or INFO log entries if `-all` is specified
 3. The script identifies guardpoint folders from resource paths with intelligent detection
 4. User and group information is parsed and categorized
 5. Access information is grouped by guardpoint with detailed statistics